The Fitness Zone

 5. Never-ending areas of specialty.

-There are endless opportunities for learning and continuing education, so you will never be bored.
-All massage registering bodies require that its members participate in continuing education to maintain currency.
+There are endless opportunities for learning and continuing education, so you can continue to grow in your chosen specialty.
+All massage registering bodies require its members to participate in continuing education to maintain currency.
 You may have received training at your massage school in relaxation massage, deep tissue massage and trigger point therapy.
-When you graduate you could upgrade your skills to include myofascial release or even structural integration, manual lymphatic drainage, pregnancy massage, corporate massage, shaitsu, dry needling, soft tissue release, joint mobilisation, etc. – the list is endless.
+When you graduate you could upgrade your skills to include myofascial release or even structural integration, manual lymphatic drainage, pregnancy massage, corporate massage, shiatsu, dry needling, soft tissue release, joint mobilisation, etc. – the possibilities are endless.